abhinava/intel-drng/README.md

 user@host:/some/dir/git/intel-drng$ ./test_cpp_random_32
 ```

-### Linux Kernel Module Use
+### Use in Linux Kernel Modules

-This RDRAND/RDSEED library can also be used within Linux kernel modules (LKM) in case true random numbers or seeds are needed in kernel space code.
+This RDRAND/RDSEED library can also be used within the kernel in case true random numbers or seeds are needed in kernel space (such as in drivers or Linux kernel modules (LKM)).
 The same ASM source as well as the header files are usable.
-The trick is to have the Kbuild setup correctly to have the ASM source and header files be available for building. **_We assume that appropriate kernel headers and build tools are installed_**.
+In case of LKMs, ensure the Kbuild is setup correctly to have the ASM source and header files be available for building. **_We assume that appropriate kernel headers and build tools are installed_** (see [this](https://kernelnewbies.org/KernelHeaders) and [this](https://www.kernel.org/doc/Documentation/kbuild/modules.txt) for some references.
+Refer to your Linux distribution's guide on how to install kernel header files.)

 ```
-# Go to the `lkm-1` directory
+# Go to the 'lkm-1' directory
 user@host:/some/dir/git/intel-drng$ cd test/lkm-1

 # Build the example LKM.
-Notice that the `MODULE_HOME` is set to the base of the `intel-drng` project directory
+Notice that the 'MODULE_HOME' is set to the base of the 'intel-drng' project directory
 user@host:/some/dir/git/intel-drng/test/lkm-1$ make MODULE_HOME=/some/dir/git/intel-drng

-# The generated LKM is the `intel-drng.ko` file.
+# The generated LKM is 'intel-drng.ko'.
 Load the module.
 user@host:/some/dir/git/intel-drng/test/lkm-1$ sudo insmod ./intel-drng.ko

-# See the kernel log output
+# Observe the kernel log output
 user@host:/some/dir/git/intel-drng/test/lkm-1$ dmesg
 ...
 ...